-The purpose of the University parking rules is to provide accurate parking information, maximize the use of available parking space, increase pedestrian mobility, and contribute to a safe campus environment for the University community and its visitors.
+The purpose of our University's parking rules is to provide accurate parking information, maximize the use of available parking space, promote pedestrian mobility, and contribute to a safe campus environment for the University community and guests visiting our campus.
+A parking permit gives the operator of the vehicle the privilege, not the right, to park on campus.